Alternative Influence: Broadcasting the Reactionary Right on YouTube

 Alternative Influence: Broadcasting the Reactionary Right on YouTube is a 2018 report by researcher Rebecca Lewis published at the think tank Data & Society that performs network analysis on a collection of 65 political influencers on 81 YouTube channels.
 Lewis argues that this network propagates right-wing ideology.

 Content

-Lewis notes that, though this group of thinkers is in some ways ideologically quite diverse, they appear best defined by their reactionary nature.
+Lewis posits that, though this group of thinkers is in some ways ideologically quite diverse, they appear best defined by their reactionary nature.
 Lewis finds that members of the AIN develop audiences by cultivating ideas of authenticity and "countercultural" appeal.
 Further, she identifies a variety of mechanisms that draw viewers from less-radical to more-radical rightwing reactionary content.
 Hosts can invite members from further fringes of the right for softball interviews.
 Debates can play a role in validating ideas further towards extremes by lending ideas such as ethnonationalism the sense that they are worth considering.

 In a short section of the report, Lewis suggests that the most extreme content on YouTube should be demonetized.